Diffusion Model-Enhanced Environment Reconstruction in ISAC: System Model and Problem Formulation

-where $\tau_{i,j}$ is the round-trip delay and $g_{i,j}=\beta_{i,j}h_{i,j}$ denotes the dominant path gain\footnote{\textcolor{revised}{Each codebook beam is a unit-norm steering vector with identical main-lobe gain across angles, making direction-dependent gain variation negligible under single-beam probing.
-Moreover, the combination of directional beamforming, outdoor mmWave propagation, and wideband diversity ensures that the LoS path dominates in our system.}}.
-Here, $\beta_{i,j}=\frac{\varrho_{i,j}}{2d_{i,j}}$ depends on the distance $d_{i,j}$ and radar cross section (RCS) $\varrho_{i,j}$, while $h_{i,j}$ captures small-scale fading with $\mathbb{E}[|h_{i,j}|^2]=1$.
-RCS depends on the static object geometry, surface material, and incidence angle, whereas motion-induced variations are not considered due to the quasi-static setup.
-The term $z(t) \sim \mathcal{CN}(0, \sigma_z^2 I_{N_r})$ models aggregate sensing noise, including thermal noise and residual clutter returns from non-target scatterers.
+where $\tau_{i,j}$ is the round-trip delay, and $\beta_{i,j}=\frac{\varrho_{i,j}}{2d_{i,j}}$ is the reflection coefficient determined by the distance $d_{i,j}$ and radar cross section (RCS) $\varrho_{i,j}$.
+Here, $\varrho_{i,j}$ depends on the static object geometry, surface material, and incidence angle, whereas motion-induced variations are not considered under the quasi-static setup~\cite{lin_environment_2024}.
+The term $\mathbf{z}(t) \sim \mathcal{CN}(\mathbf{0}, \sigma_z^2\mathbf{I}_{N_r^2})$ models aggregate sensing noise, including thermal noise and residual clutter returns from non-target scatterers\footnote{\textcolor{revised}{While our current framework focuses on dominant-path reconstruction, clutter returns could be exploited to enhance reconstruction completeness in future extensions.}}.
 In monostatic operation, self-interference is suppressed using a cancellation technique~\cite{ahmed2015all}, then the residual leakage is absorbed into $\mathbf{z}(t)$.
 Finally, only one beam is used per sensing slot, avoiding inter-beam interference.